angular/angular-cli/docs/design/docker-deploy.md

 Try an initial push.
 If an authentication failure occurs, attempt to login via `docker login`, or with `aws ecr get-login` (if the registry address matches `/\.dkr\.ecr\./`).
 Proxy the CLI input to the login commands.
 Avoid storing any authentication values in ngConfig.

-The `serviceName`, `registryAddress`, `orgName`, and `imageName` defaults will first be retrieved from ngConfig, which were saved during the initial `ng docker init` command.
-If any of these values do not exist, warn the user with instructions to add via `ng docker init` or `ng set name=value`.
+The `serviceName`, `registryAddress`, `orgName`, and `imageName` defaults will first be retrieved from ngConfig, which were saved during the initial `ung docker init` command.
+If any of these values do not exist, warn the user with instructions to add via `ung docker init` or `ung set name=value`.

 #### Internal Steps